SicoeRazvan/CV/README.md

 # My personal CV

-This my CV created with HTML and CSS
+This is my CV created with HTML and CSS

 ## Live